-Where mailed and/or posted notice is directed by the Town Manager, not less than five (5) calendar days prior to the public hearing, the applicant shall cause to be delivered to the Town Manager a written certification that the applicant has complied with the mailing and/or requirements of Section 16A-28-70.
+Where mailed and/or posted notice is directed by the Town Manager to be performed by the applicant, not less than five (5) calendar days prior to the public hearing the applicant shall cause to be delivered to the Town Manager a written certification that the applicant has complied with the mailing and/or requirements of Section 16A-28-70.
 Failure to submit such certification may, at the Town's option, require the continuation of the public hearing.